The Advent of Indian Green Revolution

 Given the required assured water supply, the new technology was Introduced and employed successfully in areas having irrigation facilities.
 The strategy was therefore selective in approach.
 The focus was on selected new areas with assured availability of water or rainfall for the effective application of this package.
-This combined with the higher yield of new wheat seeds in India, led to a regional concentration of the new HYV technology in the irrigated wheat growing region of Northwest India.
-This region, comprising the states of Punjab, Haryana and West Uttar Pradesh became major success stories of the Green Revolution by early 1970s.
+This combined with the higher yield of new wheat seeds in India, led to a regional concentration of the new HYV technology in the irrigated wheat-growing region of Northwest India.
+This region, comprising the states of Punjab, Haryana and West Uttar Pradesh became a major success story of the Green Revolution by the early 1970s.

-The new strategy also focused on increasing marketed surplus of food grains through price support and procurement operations.
-It meant a focus on those group of farmers who could produce surplus for sale, over and above their own consumption.
-Essentially, these were the larger and richer farmers, who had both resources and access to market which encouraged them to adopt the high yield variety (HYV) package.
+The new strategy also focused on increasing the marketed surplus of food grains through price support and procurement operations.
+It meant a focus on those groups of farmers who could produce a surplus for sale, over and above their own consumption.
+Essentially, these were the larger and richer farmers, who had both resources and access to the market which encouraged them to adopt the high yield variety (HYV) package.

 Outcomes of the Green Revolution in India

 Production Outcome of the Green Revolution